Sumwunn/AchievementsModsEnabler/README.md

 - Written in C++/ASM (Visual Studio 2015 & HJWasm).
 - The Dll loader can actually be used to load any dll into Fallout 4 or the Creation Kit. (edit DllLoader.txt for Fallout4.exe & DllLoaderEditor.txt for CreationKit.exe)
 - If you so happen to be using my SteelSeries plugin, be sure to combine the contents of DllLoader.txt so both mods load.
+- If loading up a pre-modded save, the game will still warn you about achievements being disabled, you can ignore this, achievements will still work.

 **CREDITS**